 Sept.
 17 2015

-Dear Program Manager,
+Dear Simons Foundation Program Staff and Selection Committee,

-I am writing to you with great interest in applying for a Simons Foundation Targeted Grant in the Mathematical Modeling of Living Systems.
-My research group has worked extensively on the analysis of large-scale protein conformational changes.
-This work has not only provided novel insights, but it has also resulted in the release of several widely used online software tools for analyzing and visualizing protein structures and motions (molmovdb.org).
-Given the ubiquity and importance of allosteric regulation, we are starting to leverage our expertise in this field to better understand allosteric residues, especially in the context of conservation.
-Below, I have outlined our plans along these lines.
-I hope that you will consider this work for funding, and thank you for taking the time to review our proposal.
+I write to express my great interest in applying to the Simons Foundation Targeted Grants in the Mathematical Modeling of Living Systems program.
+On the subsequent pages, I have outlined my research plans for a project that will [please fill in].

+To date, my research group has worked extensively to analyze large-scale protein conformational changes.
+This work has provided novel insights into [please fill in as needed] and has resulted in the development and dissemination of several widely used online software tools for analyzing and visualizing protein structures and motions (molmovdb.org).
+Given the ubiquity and importance of allosteric regulation, we now aim to leverage our expertise to develop new methods that will enable the field to gain new insights into long-standing questions such as, [please fill in as needed], especially in the context of evolutionary conservation.

+Thank you very much for your time and consideration of this work.
+I look forward to learning the outcome of your deliberations.

 Yours sincerely,